 What we don’t: Supercapacitor-powered airbags are pricier than canister models.

 In true BCA style, the Float pack is a reliable workhorse, with robust 420-denier waterproof coated nylon, burly zippers, and aluminum hardware.
-The storage is top-notch, including a fleece-lined goggle pocket, hipbelt pockets, and a massive side stash to access your water bottle on the go, and you also get sleek hydration reservoir and radio integration, which we don’t always see on airbag designs.
+The storage is top-notch, including a fleece-lined goggle pocket, hipbelt pockets, a massive side stash to access your water bottle on the go, and you also get sleek hydration reservoir and radio integration, which we don’t always see on airbag designs.
 On the outside, the modular strap system works well for attaching everything from poles and ice tools to skis or a snowboard (and as a cool bonus, the included straps can be swapped out for ski straps).
-And in terms of options, the Float comes in two torso sizes and three capacities, and the Alpride E2 system is fully removable.
-The end result is a really functional, hardwearing, and versatile airbag pack that can also pull double duty for low-hazard days.
+In terms of options, the Float comes in two torso sizes and three capacities, and the Alpride E2 system is fully removable.
+The end result is a really functional, hardwearing, and versatile airbag pack that can also pull double-duty for lower-hazard days.
+It's worth mentioning that new for 2025, BCA is offering a Turbo version of this pack for $50 more, a dedicated sled-specific E2 25L airbag for mountain snowmobiling.

 See the BCA Float E2-25